A Snake In The Boat

 3. As long as the snake is in the boat, you can't concentrate on paddling to go anywhere or doing much fishing.Here we find an internal conflict of knowing at least part of the truth and trying to live with the lie.
 We cannot rest or get any restful sleep as long as the conflict remains.

-4. If you try to ignore the snake and just leave the snake in the boat, the situation may become critical ... you may get bitten and die.Quite often this is where tendencies toward ADD may enter into the life of the individual.
+4. If you try to ignore the snake and just leave the snake in the boat, the situation may become critical ... you may get bitten by the snake and die.Quite often this is where tendencies toward ADD may enter into the life of the individual.
 The individual may desire to go somewhere and become successful or fruitful, but they are distracted by the lie or lies.